kcwong395/HideNSeek/README.md

 For Receivers:
 3. Click the button **Seek**
-4. Type the key to decrypte the ciperher text extracted (Ignore this step if encryption is not implemented)
+4. Type the key to decrypt the ciphertext extracted (Ignore this step if encryption is not implemented)
 5. The hidden message will be extracted and displayed at the text box

 Default mode: